Geometric Tachyon and Warm Inflation: Introduction

 One of the theoretical issues with the paradigm of inflation is that in most of the models, instead of being motivated from a fundamental theory, the scalar field responsible for driving inflation is chosen ad-hoc.
 In addition, it is difficult to device a consistent mechanism for reheating in each model specifically when the potentials are of runaway type.
-The mechanism of reheating is very crucial particularly the particle production and energy transfer issues.In the last decade there are many attempts to construct successful models of inflation driven by scalar fields motivated from String Theory.
+The mechanism of reheating is very crucial particularly the particle production and energy transfer issues.
+In last decade there are many attempts to construct successful models of inflation driven by scalar fields motivated from String Theory.
 But the cold-inflationary models, though could account for the cosmological observables \cite{WMAP} lacks a successful reheating mechanism at the end of inflationary mechanism in many cases.

-In the string theory context, one of the attractive inflationary model that has drawn consideattention in last few years,is where the Tachyon fields associated with an unstable D-brane \cite{Gib,FTCP}plays the role of the inflaton.
-If the tachyon field start to roll down the potential, then the universe dominated by a new form of matter will smoothly evolve from inflationary universe to an era which is dominated by a non-relativistic fluid \cite{Gib}.
-The dynamics of the tachyon field is described by a non standard effective action \cite{Gar}
+In the string theory context, one of the attractive inflationary model, that has drawn considerable attention in last few years, is where the tachyon field associated with an unstable D-brane \cite{Gib,FTCP,FTCP1} plays the role of the inflaton.
+If the tachyon field starts to roll down the potential, then the universe dominated by a new form of matter will smoothly evolve from inflationary universe to an era which is dominated by a non-relativistic fluid \cite{Gib}.
+The dynamics of the tachyon field is described by a non standard effective action \cite{Gar,G1,G2}.

-Surprisingly the motion of a D3-brane in the background of a stack of coincident NS $5$-branes(Geometric Tachyon) is also found to be described by a similar action \cite{kuta}.
+Surprisingly, the motion of a D3-brane in the background of a stack of coincident NS$5$-branes(Geometric Tachyon) is also found to be described by a similar action \cite{kuta,kuta1}.
 In this system, the particle experiences a proper acceleration orthogonal to its proper velocity due to the background dilaton field which changes the dynamics from that of a simple geodesic motion.
-In particular, it is shown that in the vicinity of the five-branes, it is this acceleration which is responsible for modifying the motion of the radial mode to that of an inverted simple harmonic oscillator leading to the tachyonic instability\cite{PA3}.
+In particular, it is shown that in the vicinity of the five-branes, it is this acceleration which is responsible for modifying the motion of the radial mode to that of an inverted simple harmonic oscillator leading to the tachyonic instability \cite{PA3,PA4}.